Tips for Staying Hydrated

-- Sweating is the body’s natural cooling mechanism when it gets overheated from physical activity or summer temps/humidity.
-As soon as you begin to feel sweat, it’s a good time to take a drink and replace the fluids lost.
+- Sweating is the body’s natural cooling mechanism when it gets overheated from physical activity or summer temperatures and humidity.
+As soon as you begin to feel sweaty, it’s a good time to take a drink and replace the fluids lost.

-Learn more about why water is considered the most important nutrient by joining our upcoming class: Hydrate for Health on July 13, 2021.
-Click here to sign up for this class or other topics in the Summer Wellness Series.
+Learn more about why water is considered the most important nutrient by joining our upcoming class, Hydrate for Health, on July 13.
+Click here to sign up for this class or other topics in the Summer Wellness Series!